Eden Hazard left out of Real Madrid squad for trip to Mallorca | Goal.com

 But Belgian star Hazard is a late withdrawal from the team, as reports in Spain say the 28-year-old will miss the game because his wife has just given birth to their fourth child.

-Mariano Diaz has taken the former Chelsea star's place in the squad, joining an attack that includes Karim Benzema, Luka Jovic, Vinicius Junior and Rodrygo.
+Mariano Diaz has taken the former Chelsea star's place in the squad, joining an attack that includes Karim Benzema, Luka Jovic, Vinicius Junior and Rodrygo, while Brahim Diaz has also been included.

+Dominican Republic international Mariano has not featured for the capital club this season, as Zidane has preferred a front three of Benzema, Bale and Hazard.

+Vazquez and Vinicius Jr have been called upon to fill in the attack in the absence of Bale and Hazard, meaning the pair will likely feature at the Iberostar Estadio.

 More to follow...